 So, watch it if you liked the manga, but leave it if you don\'t know it or didn\'t like the manga...

 This title makes better sense if you have previously read the manga.
 The OVA jumps back and forth along the manga plot illustrating the key moments of Nihei's (Author of manga) scenic perspective of a chaotic world, so it is very hard for a newcomer to even try to decypher the storyline.

 The animation itself is clean and fluid, however many scenes are mere transitional still background frames showing in colour the world of BLAME! but those with movement truely show Nihei's disturbing imagination.

-Yet the series' production team was not entirely faithful to his drawing style so the characters are not identical to their manga counterparts.
+Yet the series' production team was not entirely faithful to his drawing style so the characters are not identical to their

 - SOUND -

 The music was an important asset to the OVA, it was the mixture of mechanical/industrial and eerie tunes that really gave the impression of 'desertedness' and the immensity that is the Megastructure cyborg world.
 It is almost as if you were cast into the darkness of that place and left to wonder what things are lurking in there.
 The ending themes are varied and on one particular occassion reminded of extracts from Marilyn Manson.

 In terms of the storyline and character development; the fact that the viewer needs prior knowledge of the series limits the score for these categories.
 It is very hard to see anything coherently with the storyline at first and even the manga needs you to concentrate and re-read certain plots.
 Yet despite this, its really a bizarre original series.